13 min read

 1099 fiber splicers operate as independent subcontractors.
 You bring your own equipment (fusion splicer, OTDR, tools), quote jobs or days, and bill at a higher rate than W2 employees because you cover your own overhead.

-The key is production.
-In-plant DC splicers are often paid by the splice or by the day.
-A fast, accurate splicer who can do 80–120 splices per day on a 10-hour shift is worth top dollar to a contractor on a deadline.
+The key is production and proof.
+In-plant DC splicers may be paid by the splice, by the day, or by the project.
+A fast, accurate splicer who can document clean work is worth more to a contractor on a deadline, but the rate still depends on contract terms, project urgency, and contractor demand.

 Realistic pay breakdown: W2 vs 1099